8 Credits General Military Courses:

 Any St. Scholastica student may enroll in aerospace studies courses.
 Air Force ROTC offers post-collegiate opportunities in more than 100 career specialties.
 High school seniors and college students can compete for scholarships that cover tuition, fees and book expenses.

 For full-time students enrolled at The College of St. Scholastica, AFROTC offers four- and three-year programs.
 Most students complete the four-year program, which is tailored to students with three or more remaining years of college.
-A two-year program is available for students with two remaining years of college with approval of the Professor of Aerospace Studies.
-All students must be nominated to attend a four- or five-week field training camp the summer before the last two years of their AFROTC curriculum.
+All students must be nominated to attend a two-week field training camp the summer before the last two years of their AFROTC curriculum.
 Students are nominated for field training on a most-qualified basis.
-After completing all Air Force ROTC and academic degree requirements, contracted cadets—cadets in the Professional Officer Course (POC) and scholarship cadets—accept a commission as second lieutenants in the Air Force, appointed by the President of the United States.
+After completing all Air Force ROTC and academic degree requirements, contracted cadets—cadets in the Professional Officer Course (POC) and scholarship cadets—accept a commission as second lieutenants in the Air Force or Space Force, appointed by the President of the United States.

 The length of your initial service commitment depends on your career.
 Most cadets make a four-year, active duty service commitment.
 Pilots make a 10-year, active duty service commitment and both Combat System Officers and Air Battle Managers career field make a six-year service commitment.